WolfyScript/CustomCrafting-Wiki/README.md

 # CustomCrafting-issues
-Submit issues and bugs for CustomCrafting
+Submit issues and bugs for CustomCrafting.

+This repository is linked to my private CustomCrafting repository, so it makes it easier for me to fix and manage issues.